frmokoena/TaxMatters/README.md

 ## The API Application (`Tax.Matters.API`)

 This is the Api project.
 It provides the Api endpoints for the clients.
-The Api is protected by an Api key to prevent unauthorised use.
+The Api is protected by an Api key to prevent unauthorized use.
 This can easily be changed to `Oauth` as it is a pluggable middleware.

 ### The API Security

 Authorized access is required for all the endpoints.

-To deter unaouthorized access, all unauthorized accesses receive the following response (This can be changed to anything else, including the `401` response):
+To deter unauthorized access, all unauthorized accesses receive the following response (This can be changed to anything else, including the `401` response):

     {
         "title": "Not Found",